Frank12B/pipCom/README.md

 Generally it has the follwing structure:

 * com.Server:
-	* Server class: Processes reuests on Port 13000 (change it in the code).
+	* Server class: Processes requests on a user defined port which is passed as parameter.
 	* CommandReceiver class: Handles incomming commands, sends them to the solar inverter and sends the response back to the client 		  (Commander).

 * com.client: